Ghusn-Mhsen/Popcorn/README.md

 # Popcorn APP

 <p>UsePopcorn is a React application that helps users to discover movies, rate them, and maintain a personalized list of watched films.
-Using the Open Movie Database API, user can access comprehensive movie details such as genre, cast, director, ratings, and more.
-This application is an educational project as part of a course offered by Jonas Schmedtmann.</p>
+Using the Open Movie Database API, user can access comprehensive movie details such as genre, cast, director, ratings, and more.</p>

 <img src="/src/img/usePopcorn.png" alt="UsePopcorn app" >